 There are exceptions to the five year limit:

 - applications for some courses are exempt from the limit including architecture, medicine, dentistry, veterinary medicine and science, conversion or professional law courses following a degree in the UK, or music at a Conservatoire.
-However time spent on these courses cannot be deducted from any future time limit calculation for study on a non-exempt course.

 Immigration Health Surcharge (IHS) for access to NHS treatment